-Not only does the city share a border with Lake Mendota and the state capital, but it’s home to an award-winning golf course, 519-acres of conservancy land, multiple parks, nearly 70 dining spots, 55 shopping spots and trails and more trails for biking and hiking.
+Not only does the city share a border with Lake Mendota and the state capital, but it’s home to an award-winning golf course, 519-acres of conservancy land, multiple parks, 70 dining spots, 55 shops and 27 miles of trails for biking and hiking.

 Come stay and play in Middleton!

 If Middleton had a best-kept secret it would be its food scene.
 There are 70 restaurants, cafes and ice cream spots in Middleton with specialties ranging from Wisconsin fare to international cuisine.